akshatsingh1718/leetcode/knowledge.md

 # Numbers

+## How many digits in a number

+-   Approx if we need to find out the approx digits in number then we can take log10(n).
+See lc 2698 for question reference.

 ## Powers of 2

 -   All the numbers which are powers of 2 when divided by 2 will give even numbers.